 Guides

-Preservation-focused notes and guides (informational only; no legal advice).
+Preservation-focused notes and guides intended to support controlled handling at the outset (informational only; no legal advice).

 Core Guides

-Foundational reference pages designed to support early-stage, preservation-first handling without drifting into analysis or legal conclusions.
+Foundational reference pages designed to support preservation-first handling without drifting into analysis or legal conclusions.

 Chain of Custody in Civil Litigation

-What chain of custody means for digital evidence, and why documentation and controlled handling matter early.
+What chain of custody means for digital evidence, and why documentation and controlled handling matter at the outset.

 What Happens After Evidence Is Preserved?